-(iii) IAS 1 - presentation of financial statements - classification of liabilities as current or noncurrent (amendments to IAS 1)
+(i) Amendments to IAS 1 - presentation of financial statements - classification of liabilities as current or non-current

-The IASB issued amendments to IAS 1 to promote consistency in applying the requirements by helping companies determine whether, in the Statement of Financial Position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
+The IASB issued amendments to IAS 1 to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
 The classification is based on rights that are in existence at the end of the reporting period and specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability.
 The amendments are applied retrospectively upon adoption.
-These amendments are effective for annual periods beginning on or after January 1, 2024, with earlier application permitted.
-The application of these amendments is not expected to have a material impact on the Credit Union's Financial statements.
+These amendments were effective for annual periods beginning on or after January 1, 2024, with earlier application permitted.
+The application of these amendments did not have a material impact on the Credit Union's financial statements.